 Tolkien I think mentions in ROTK that the Gondorians have not fallen far from the height of their healing knowledge, but he doesn't say anything about the numbers of people with that skill.
 It's not unreasonable to assume that with the failing of Gondor in general, and all those empty houses, that there aren't as many doctors around.
 And I think there may be some truth to your assertion about the emphasis on soldiers-it ties in nicely with what Faramir tells the hobbits.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one nine zero five as a four place number.
+In the field marked validation number, enter two one three five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved